Powerlearnproject/se-assignment-day-2-git-and-github-stellamo1988/README.md

 [![Open in Visual Studio Code](https://classroom.github.com/assets/open-in-vscode-2e0aaae1b6195c2367325f4f02e2d04e9abb55f0b24a779b69b11b9e10269abc.svg)](https://classroom.github.com/online_ide?assignment_repo_id=16818249&assignment_repo_type=AssignmentRepo)
 # se-day-2-git-and-github
 ## Explain the fundamental concepts of version control and why GitHub is a popular tool for managing versions of code.
 How does version control help in maintaining project integrity?
+Tracking Changes: It records modifications to files over time, so you can revert to specific versions later.

+Collaboration: Multiple people can work on the same project without overwriting each other's work.

+Branching and Merging: You can create branches to experiment without affecting the main codebase, then merge changes when ready.

+GitHub is popular because it combines version control (Git) with additional features like:

+Social Coding: Public profiles, followers, and collaborative tools.

+Integrated Tools: Issues tracking, pull requests, and code review.

+Hosting: Offers free repositories and built-in web hosting for your projects.

 ## Describe the process of setting up a new repository on GitHub.
 What are the key steps involved, and what are some of the important decisions you need to make during this process?